D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Introduction

-To improve the overall quality while preserving accuracy of the decompiled code using LLMs, we propose \sys \footnote{``\sys'' reflects the decompilation pipeline with a ``\textbf{D}ecompiler'' front-end and an ``\textbf{L}LM w\textbf{i}th \textbf{F}ine \textbf{T}uning'' back-end.}, an automatic decompilation pipeline with a decompiler front-end and an LLM back-end, which is fine-tuned to improve the quality of the decompiled code. \sys takes a policy model (i.e., baseline model), a decompiler, and a set of real-world binaries as inputs, and provides a code quality-enhanced model to generate more readable decompiled code while preserving accuracy.
-Unlike prior work that overlooks preserving accuracy, \sys follows a key principle for improving the quality of decompiled code: {\em preserving accuracy while improving readability}.
-To this end, we propose \syss, a novel code quality assessment function, which provides comprehensive scoring for LLM-generated decompiled code based on accuracy and readability measurements.
-Specifically, to assess the accuracy of decompiled code, \syss employs a compiler to generate the syntax feedback and symbolic execution to compare the semantics of the generated code against the corresponding function in the original binary.
-To assess the readability of decompiled code, \syss computes a score by applying two established readability metrics to compare the LLM’s output with the original decompiled code.
-By leveraging \syss, \sys enhances the LLMs’ ability to generate higher-quality decompiled code.
+Central to \sys is \syss, a novel code quality assessment function, which provides multi-aspect scoring for LLM-generated decompiled code based on accuracy and readability.
+Unlike prior work, \syss follows a key principle: {\em preserving accuracy while improving readability}.
+Specifically, first, to assess the accuracy of decompiled code, \syss employs a compiler to generate the {\em syntax} feedback and symbolic execution to compare the {\em semantics} of the generated code against the corresponding function in the original binary.
+After that, to assess the readability of decompiled code, \syss computes a score by applying two established readability metrics to compare the LLM's output with the original decompiled code.
+By using \syss as the reward function in reinforcement learning, \sys enhances the LLMs' ability to generate higher-quality decompiled code.
+Meanwhile, by using \syss at inference, \sys comparatively selects the best result among the native decompiler, the baseline LLM, and the fine-tuned LLM.